-The Firm provides substantially all investment management services as the sponsor and manager of the THELG LLC dba SpirePoint Private Client Wrap Program (the "Wrap Program"), a wrap fee program where transactional, custodial, Independent Manager, and other similar fees are absorbed by the Firm.
+The Firm provides substantially all investment management services as the sponsor and manager of the SpirePoint Private, LLC, Client Wrap Program (the "Wrap Program"), a wrap fee program where transactional, custodial, Independent Manager, and other similar fees are absorbed by the Firm.
 Accounts managed through the Wrap Program are done so in substantially the same manner as those that may be managed under a non-wrap arrangement.
 Additional information about the Wrap Program is available in the Firm's Wrap Brochure, which appears as Part 2A Appendix 1 of the Firm's Form ADV.